What Is Solitaire (Klondike)?

 Play Solitaire (Klondike) Online for Free

-Play Solitaire instantly right here in your browser.
-No downloads or registration required.
-Our version features smooth card animations, unlimited undo, helpful hints, and automatic card detection.
-Works perfectly on desktop computers, tablets, and mobile phones.
-Start a new game anytime and track your best scores locally.
+Play Solitaire directly in your browser.
+No downloads.
+No registration.
+We built this version with smooth card animations, unlimited undo moves, and automatic card detection.
+It runs perfectly on desktop computers, tablets, and phones.
+Track your best scores locally and see if you can beat your personal best time.

 Comparison